Archana120201-git/Playground-Challenge-chat-server-challenge-Go-Programming-/README.md

    ` sudo apt update`

    ` sudo apt install -y netcat`
-5. Once netcat is installed, connect to the server using:: `nc localhost 8080`
+5. Once netcat is installed, connect to the server using: `nc localhost 8080`
 6. You will be prompted to enter a username.
 Type in your desired username and hit Enter.
 To add more users, repeat `step 4` in additional terminals.
 You can have as many users as needed.
 7. After connecting, you can type messages to chat with other users.
 You can also use the following commands: `/users` , `/quit` and `hello`